Seesaw neutrino dark matter by freeze-out: Introduction

 \section{Introduction}

-The identity and the character of the Dark Matter (DM) of the Universe and the origin of the mass of neutrinos in the Standard Model of particle physics (SM) are two of the most prominent problems in fundamental physics.
-Both of these issues, independent of their eventual solution, can be considered proof of the incompleteness of the SM as a theory of nature.
+The identity and the character of the Dark Matter (DM) of the Universe and the origin of the minute mass of neutrinos in the Standard Model of particle physics (SM) are two of the most prominent problems in fundamental physics.
+Particularly the dark matter problem, independently of its eventual solution, can be considered a hint for the incompleteness of the SM as a theory of nature.

 One of the simplest mechanisms that explains not only the origin of the masses of the SM neutrinos, but also offers a natural explanation for their tiny magnitude, is the type I seesaw mechanism \cite{Minkowski:1977sc,Yanagida:1979as,GellMann:1980vs,Mohapatra:1980yp}: Introducing three right-handed neutrinos (which are SM singlets) one can write a Yukawa term including those and the three lepton doublets, which after electroweak symmetry breaking (EWSB) generates a Dirac mass for the neutrinos, analogously to the up-quark sector.
 Furthermore, a Majorana mass term for the right-handed neutrinos is allowed, since it does not violate any SM gauge symmetry.
 After diagonalization, the resulting neutrino mass matrix delivers three very light neutrino-mass eigenstates (mostly composed of the left-handed states) and on the other hand very heavy mass eigenstates largely composed of the right handed neutrinos.